Matt Hancock 'having affair with aide he hired six months ago'

 It also emerged she had accompanied Mr Hancock to confidential meetings with civil servants and visited No10.
 Sources said at the time: “Before Matt does anything big, he’ll speak to Gina.
 She knows everything.”

-Last September, Mr Hancock appointed Gina as a non- executive director at DHSC, making her a powerful member of the department’s oversight board.
+Last September, Mr Hancock appointed Ms Coladangelo as a non- executive director at DHSC, making her a powerful member of the department’s oversight board.

 It hit the headlines as there was no public record of the appointment, which was set to see her earn at least £15,000 of taxpayers’ money, potentially rising by a further £5,000.